controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 Here are additional examples of commands to invoke the Control-M Automation API.
 These have been created and configured for Notepad++, but could potentially be adapted for any IDE tool or code/text editor.

-> Please note that all operations are performed by default on the current Automation API environment (as displayed via "**ctm env show**").
+> Note that all operations are performed by default on the current Automation API environment (as displayed via "**ctm env show**").
 If you want to create operations for different environments, you can use the "**-e \<environment>**" option.

 To integrate them with Notepad++ you have two options: